arptra/push_swap/README.md

 The game is composed of 2 stacks named **A** and **B**.
 To start with:
-  **A** contains a random number of either positive or negative numbers withoutany duplicates.
+  **A** contains a random number of either positive or negative numbers without any duplicates.
   **B** is empty.

   ![Image alt](https://github.com/arptra/push_swap/blob/master/pic/ps_0.png)